JhouLab/Pi5WebcamRecorder/README.md

     |  3  |  4  |
     -------------

-Once running, a control bar will appear in the top left corner of screen.
+A control bar will appear in the top left corner of screen.
 You can also use the following keyboard keys:

+    "Q":            Quits program.
+(Any ongoing records will also be stopped).
-    "Q":            Stops any ongoing recordings, and quits program Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order
+    Left cursor:    Cycles through cameras in descending order Right cursor:   Cycles through cameras in ascending order
-    1-4:            Typing a camera number will manually start/stop recording that camera.
+    1-4:            Typing a camera number will start/stop recording that camera.
-                    A red dot in the corner indicates ongoing recording.

-This program also monitors GPIO pins 4-7, which are used to start/stop recordings and indicates trial start times.
-See below under "GPIO PROTOCOL".
+This program also monitors GPIO pins 4-7, which can start/stop recording and also tabulate behavioral trial starts.
+See details below under "GPIO PROTOCOL".

-Each camera recording generates its own files, and there is no data mixing between cameras.
+Each camera recording generates the following three files:
-Each session creates the following three files, having names starting with date in YYYY-MM-DD-HHMM format, followed by camera number, and data type:

-    2024-06-12_1738_Cam1_Frames.txt        # Tab-delimited text file with timestamps of each video frame 2024-06-12_1738_Cam1_TTLs.txt          # Tab-delimited text file with timestamps of each TTL pulse 2024-06-12_1738_Cam1_Video.avi         # Video file.
+    YYYY-MM-DD_HHmm_CamX_AnimalID_Frames.txt        # Tab-delimited text file with timestamps of each video frame YYYY-MM-DD_HHmm_CamX_AnimalID_TTLs.txt          # Tab-delimited text file with timestamps of each TTL pulse YYYY-MM-DD_HHmm_CamX_AnimalID_Video.avi         # Video file.

+Where YYYY-MM-DD_HHmm is the date and time, X is the camera number, and AnimalID is a value entered manually or transmitted via Med-PC using the GPIO/TTL input.

-By default, the software records at 10 frames per second and 640x480 resolution, using the H264 codec.
-To override defaults, read the instructions in file "config_example1", or skip to the next section below, "CONFIGURING".
+By default, the software records at 30 frames per second and 640x480 resolution, using the H264 codec.

-Estimated storage requirements for H264 files at 10fps are below.
-Obviously, if you use a higher frame rate, or a less efficient codec, then storage requirements will increase.

-    1 GB:     About 8 hours (or more) of continuous 24/7 recording.
-    64 GB:    About 20 days of continuous recording
-    1 TB:     About 3 months of continuous recording from 4 cameras 1 TB:     About 1 year of continuous recording from 1 camera 1 TB:     About 3 years when recording two 1-hour sessions per day from 4 animals (i.e. 8 total hours/day)
+These can be changed in the config.txt file (see next section below, "CONFIGURING").

 # CONFIGURING:

-Most parameters (frame rate, codec, save directory) have reasonable defaults.
-You can override any of these by creating a "config.txt" file.
-I've included two working examples of such files called "config_example1" and "config_example2":
+Most default parameters (frame rate, codec, save directory) can be overridden using a "config.txt" file.
+I've included two working examples called "config_example1" and "config_example2".
+You can use either of them by copying them to "config.txt" and editing to suit your own needs.

-    config_example1      This lists of all configuration settings, along with brief explanations of why you would choose one over the other config_example2      This is a bare-bones file with the most commonly used options
+    config_example1      Comprehensive list of all configuration settings, with brief explanations. config_example2      Bare-bones file with commonly used options.

-To use these, open in any text editor, then "save as" and enter filename "config.txt".
-You can then edit "config.txt" to your liking.
-The program will read this config file whenever it starts up.
-The following options are available:
+Changes to "config.txt" take effect only after restarting the program.
+Options include the following:

-    FRAME_RATE_PER_SECOND                  # Frame rate of recorded video.
-Default 10
+    RECORD_FRAME_RATE                      # Frame rate of recorded video.
+Default 30
+    DATA_FOLDER                            # Folder for saving.
+Default /home/jhoulab/Videos/
+    RESOLUTION                             # A string of the form (width,height), e.g. (640x480)
-    FOURCC                                 # What codec to use.
+    FOURCC                                 # Recording codec.
 Default h264.
-Can change to mp4v
+Change to mp4v if needed to reduce CPU load.
-                                           # to achieve higher frame rates
-    MAX_INTERVAL_IN_TTL_BURST              # Max number of seconds between TTLs in bursts.
-Default 1.5 NUM_TTL_PULSES_TO_START_SESSION        # Number of pulses to start recording.
+    NUM_TTL_PULSES_TO_START_SESSION        # Number of pulses to start recording.
 Default 2 NUM_TTL_PULSES_TO_STOP_SESSION         # Number of pulses to end recording.
-Default 3 WIDTH                                  # X-resolution.
-Default 640
+Default 3
-    HEIGHT                                 # Y-resolution.
-Default 480
-    DATA_FOLDER                            # Folder for saving.
-Default /home/jhoulab/Videos/

-The setting "FOURCC" specifies the codec.
-I have tested the following two options:
+The codec (specified by "FOURCC") can be one of the following:

-    H264:  makes small files (<2MB per minute) but is computationally demanding.
-May drop frames at higher fps.
+    H264:  makes small files (<2MB per minute at 10fps) but is computationally demanding.
-    MP4V:  is computationally less demanding, allowing higher frame rates.
-But files are 2-5x larger
+    MP4V:  is computationally less demanding, but files are 2-5x larger.

 # GPIO TIMING PROTOCOL